Wavez/react-hooks-lifecycle/README.md

 - [Under the hood of react's hooks system](https://medium.com/the-guild/under-the-hood-of-reacts-hooks-system-eb59638c9dba)

 ---
-Feel free to edit, correct, open issues and use.
+Feel free to edit, contribute and share.

 Made with ❤ by Gal Margalit